pa69pa/tmn/README.md

 ```
 It's create div with style="width:100%;height:100vh" as container and *L.Map* inside.
 Next you can access the object *L.Map* as `myBigGeo.map`

+In first argument-array not needed set key *layers* — create *L.Map* without tile and over layers on load page — will addLayer when show full-win map.

 Second argument for *tmn.init()* can be (not required) array-object with:

 |key|default|desc|